haijunsu/haijunsu.github.io/_posts/2017-06-23-bi-report-tools.md

 author: Haijun (Navy) Su
 layout: post
 ---
 Our database has more then 42 millions records.
-We need to create report for differnt roles.
+We need to create reports for different roles.
 I prefer opensource BI since we can build the website on our own server and access data directly.

 ## Excel Pivot Table